 PDF files are common online, and Chrome does a great job of opening them so you won’t have to depend on third-party PDF viewers.
 It even does more by letting you split PDF files or remove passwords from them.
-However, it’s no way as powerful as a dedicated PDF editor.
+However, it’s in no way as powerful as a dedicated PDF editor.
 Although if you prefer to view PDF files in Chrome and looking to do more with it, then it’s possible with the help of some Chrome extensions.

 There are many Chrome extensions made to manage PDF files and perform common tasks related to PDF files from Chrome.
 If you want to manage PDF files in Chrome, then below you’ll find 6 Chrome extensions to handle common PDF file tasks in Chrome.

 1. Smart PDF — PDF converter Chrome extension

 There are many places where you need to submit your documents in PDF format as it’s really difficult to edit them.
 If you have the documents saved in any of the Microsoft Office formats, then Smart PDF can convert them to PDF format and vice versa.
 You can convert word, excel, PPT, and a JPG image to PDF format by uploading the file from your PC or your Google Drive.
 You can also convert a PDF file to one of the beforementioned formats.

 In my experience, the service is quite fast at converting PDF files.
 However, it only allows you to convert a single file at a time, so it can be a bit difficult to use if you have many files.

 2. Smallpdf — merge, split, and compress PDF files

 Smallpdf has a bunch of tools to manage PDF files, but I am mainly listing it here for its ability to merge/split and compress PDF files.
 If you want to combine multiple PDF files or create multiple files from a single PDF file, then this tool is perfect.
 You can also reduce the size of a PDF file by using its compression feature.